guilhemmarchand/nmon-for-splunk/docs/about.rst

 Nmon for Splunk App intensively uses data model acceleration in almost every user interfaces, reports and dashboards.

-The application provides multiple data models that have the acceleration activated by default using "All time" as the time range limit for all data models managing performance and configuration data.
+**By default, data models are accelerated with the following settings:**

+- metrics related data models are accelerated over a period of 1 year
-The Nmon Processing data model is by default accelerated over last 3 months of data.
+- others data models are accelerated over the last 30 days

 Splunk Accelerated data models provide a great and efficient user experience.